taigeeoff/Firebase-Deep-Research-/README.md

 ## Deploy the required Infrastructure:
-Deploy the required GCP Infrastructure by running the terraform script as follows:
+Deploy the required GCP Infrastructure by running the terraform script as follows (while in the `terraform` folder):

 ```bash
 cd terraform